Congratulations! You’ve just been diagnosed with an chronic invisible illness.

 Your friends and family are likely bored with your chronic illness by now.
 They don’t understand why your doctors can’t give you a magical pill that solves all of your problems.
 You might be tempted to tell them to check their wellness privilege.
 (Actually, go ahead and do that.)
 It’s a good idea to give short, vague replies to these people when they ask about your health.
 It’s often not worth the time and effort it takes to explain all of the hundreds of things you and your doctors have tried already.

-Inevitably, someone will pop up with a miracle mushroom tea (I have seen the mushroom.
-I still have nightmares about that mushroom.) that cured their husband’s aunt’s neighbor’s arthritis, and how different could your unique condition be from the kind of arthritis that sets in with old age?
+Inevitably, someone will pop up with a miracle mushroom tea—I have seen the mushroom.
+I still have nightmares about that mushroom—that cured their husband’s aunt’s neighbor’s arthritis, and how different could your unique condition be from the kind of arthritis that sets in with old age?
 Basically, all pain is just old-age arthritis, right?

 These people mean well, but it’s okay to be frustrated with them.
 It’s okay to say, “There is no way in hell I’m drinking your magic mushroom tea.”
 It’s also okay to say, “Oh, thank you for the mushroom.
 I’ll let you know if it works,” and then bury the mushroom deep in the woods where it will never, ever find you.

 You may find that a few friends and family members aren’t bored of your illness and have formed a solid support system for you.
 You’re probably so grateful that you want to enter into a polygamous arrangement with these friends.
 Don’t tell them that though.
 It’ll scare them off.
+(Unless they’re into it.
+I don’t know your friends.)

 You can expect some things in your life to change.
 You’ll have to learn as much as you can about your condition and you’ll have to learn how to manage some of the people in your life.

 However, not everything changes just because you have a label for your invisible illness.
-You’re still you.